bombo33/data_science/README.md

 # Installing dependecies

 Before running the project, ensure all necessary Python packages are installed.
-You can do this by opening a terminal, moving to the projects folder where the ***requirements.txt*** file is located and the running:
+You can do this by opening a terminal, moving to the projects folder where the ***requirements.txt*** file is located and then running:

 ```bash
 pip install -r requirements.txt